joelvaneenwyk/huginn-wiki/Agent-Types-&-Descriptions.md

 ## Peak Detector Agent
 The Peak Detector Agent will watch for peaks in an event stream.
-When a peak is detected, the resulting Event will have a payload message of message.
+When a peak is detected, the resulting Event will have a payload message of `message`.

 ## Dropbox File URL Agent